tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

     .map((_, i) => i + from);
 ```

-Adding a sum function on `Array.prototype` can be done using an old style anonymous function to access `this` which refers to the array instance:
+Adding a sum function on `Array.prototype` can be done using an old-style anonymous function to access `this`, which refers to the array instance:

 ```javascript
 Array.prototype.sum = function() {